SanteriHelminen/CyberFund-MVI-Grant-ETH-Yield/README.md

 1. Download the raw data from the link below and extract it to the **data** folder.
   - Pre-prepared intermediate tables are also available at the same link.
 Extract these to the **int** folder.

-2. If you prefer running the transformations yourself, generate the intermediate tables by running the scripts in the **data_transformation** folder
+2. If you prefer running the transformations yourself, generate the intermediate tables by running the scripts in the **data_transformation** folder.

 3. Run the analysis scripts located in the **final_tables** folder.